CAPTAINCOBRA/advice-react-app/README.md

-# Getting Started with Create React App
+# advice-react-app

+### `Uses the Advice Slip API to generate Random Quotes to the user with a button click`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).